 If you are not yet confident to start sewing, then have a read of my article SEWING 101 for a refresher on all the basics.

 I have broken these sewing projects for beginners into sections to make it easier for you.
 What do you feel like sewing?

 - Gift Patterns

 Home Decor Sewing Projects for Beginners

-The best thing about sewing home decor is that there are no sizing issues to worry about, unlike clothing.
+The best thing about sewing projects for beginners in the home decor category is that there are no sizing issues to worry about, unlike clothing.
 If you can straight stitch then you can definitely make most of these items.

 If you have never sewn anything before, then start with the 10-minute envelope cushion cover.
 It might take you a little longer than 10 minutes the first time but it is one of the easiest things you can make.
 The back features a fold-over flap so you don’t need to worry about fiddly zippers or buttons.

 Another really easy item for beginners to start with is the reversible napkins.
 You will just be sewing a square and then turning it the right way out.
 It doesn’t get much easier than that.